 - Playing multiple games of Yooyuball simultaneously in different tabs is considered cheating and is not allowed!

 - The opposing team will become more aggressive over time, so save the power-ups on the field until you need them.
+As they become more aggressive, they'll become better at stealing.
+Oddly, if you just throw the ball at minimum power and chase after it, they will often become confused and go off in a random direction.
+This prevents the constant stealing.

 - Allow the opposing team to grab the Yooyu first; you can easily steal the ball from them and make your way to the goal.